BehaviorTree/BehaviorTree.CPP/docs/getting_started.md

 Think about the LeafNodes as the building blocks which you need to compose a complex system.

-By definition, your custom Nodes are (or should be) highly reusable.
+By definition, your custom Nodes are (or should be) highly __reusable__.
-But, at the beginning  some wrapping interfaces might be needed to adapt your legacy code.
+But, at the beginning, some wrapping interfaces might be needed to adapt your legacy code.